Gardening Safety Tips for Seniors

 Spring is finally here, and many seniors will be working hard outdoors gardening!

-Over the years I have had many home health patients who have loved to garden.
+Over the years I have had many senior care and home health patients who have loved to garden.
 I have been able to appreciate many beautiful home vegetable gardens, rose gardens, and even indoor displays of green thumbs.
 I have also received many good tips from my senior patients for my own gardening endeavors!

 Gardening is a great way to stay active, enjoy nature, and take in some fresh air.
 So many people enjoy the hobby of gardening, but it can lead to injury and pain for a weakened body: crunchy knees, weak backs, and arthritic shoulders.
 As we age, it is increasingly important to protect and prepare our bodies for seasonal and challenging activities.
 However, gardening can be a great way to stay flexible and strong, if performed correctly and safely.